What do I need to get a first home buyer loan

 Despite what some web calculators tell you this figure can vary by more than 50% from one lender to another.
 Some take overtime, some don’t your bonus or commission may not be counted – parenting allowance maybe… There is no single answer and that is why it is important to use a broker who has access to a range of lenders.

 What will my home loan repayments be

 We have a range of free home loan calculators that allow you to figure out loan repayments, compare loans, budget or check stamp duty etc. Keep in mind that with variable rate loans, interest rates can go up and that can add substantially to your repayments.
 You may consider protecting yourself with a full or partial fixed interest rate loan for the first few years.

-For my first home loan how much deposit do I need
+For my first home loan, how much deposit do I need

 You are going to need at least 5% and more is always better so aim for 10% if you can otherwise: